rust-lang/book/nostarch/chapter10.md

 Here, we’ve defined a method named `x` on `Point<T>` that returns a reference to the data in the field `x`.

-Note that we have to declare `T` just after `impl` so we can use it to specify that we’re implementing methods on the type `Point<T>`.
+Note that we have to declare `T` just after `impl` so we can use `T` to specify that we’re implementing methods on the type `Point<T>`.
 By declaring `T` as a generic type after `impl`, Rust can identify that the type in the angle brackets in `Point` is a generic type rather than a concrete type.
-Because this is declaring the generic again, we could have chosen a different name for the generic parameter than the generic parameter declared in the struct definition, but using the same name is conventional.
+We could have chosen a different name for this generic parameter than the generic parameter declared in the struct definition, but using the same name is conventional.
 Methods written within an `impl` that declares the generic type will be defined on any instance of the type, no matter what concrete type ends up substituting for the generic type.

-The other option we have is defining methods on the type with some constraint on the generic type.
+We can also specify constraints on generic types when defining methods on the type.
 We could, for example, implement methods only on `Point<f32>` instances rather than on `Point<T>` instances with any generic type.
 In Listing 10-10 we use the concrete type `f32`, meaning we don’t declare any types after `impl`.

 Filename: src/main.rs